Zir01/swag-ts-ng/README.md

 # swag-ts-ng
-Swagger client Typescript Codegen Angularjs
+Swagger client Typescript Codegen for Angularjs

+## Please note this is still Work in progress (experimental)

 ## Install